Tycoon (2002 film)

-Tycoon: A New Russian (Олигарх) is a 2002 Russian movie directed by Pavel Loungine (or Lungin).
-The movie is based on the book The Lion’s Share (Bolshaya Paika) by Yuli Dubov, who later went on to work for oligarch, Boris Abramovich Berezovsky.
+Tycoon: A New Russian (Олигарх) is a 2002 Russian movie directed by Pavel Lungin.
+The movie is based on the book The Lion's Share (Bolshaya Paika) by Yuli Dubov, who later went on to work for oligarch Boris Abramovich Berezovsky.

 Plot

 During the Mikhail Gorbachev years, Platon Makovsky and four buddies of his are university students who jump on the private capitalism movement.
 Fast-forward 20 years, Platon finds himself the richest man in Russia.
 But as such, he and his friends are drawn more and more into relations with suspect organizations.
 They also have to face ever more brutal attempts to subjugate them by the Kremlin.
 Makovsky attempts to compete with this ever-present political power, by becoming as "creating a Kremlin" himself.